 There are many pros and cons to both electric and gas ranges.
 But when it comes to energy efficiency, gas is the best option.
 Using natural gas will ensure you have considerably lower energy costs than if you use propane or electricity.
 Gas heats up your food faster and overall costs less annually to use.

 While buying a new gas range usually costs a bit more than buying an electric range, it will save you money over time.
-This is largely because it takes one-third the amount of energy to deliver gas to your stove than it does to deliver electricity.
+This is large because it takes one-third the amount of energy to deliver gas to your stove than it does to deliver electricity.
 Of course, your monthly energy bill will largely depend on how much cooking you do.
-However, if your range is equipped with an electric ignition, expect to pay about half of what you would for using an electric range.
+However, if your range is equipped with electric ignition, expect to pay about half of what you would for using an electric range.

 Or better yet, go induction

 Even more energy efficient than a gas range is an induction range.
 Induction stoves utilize electromagnetic energy to conduct heat from a burner directly into the pan.
 Because of this, they use about one-third less energy than typical electric coils.
-They also heat up your kitchen far less than a gas range, which could save additional energy by requiring you to use less air-conditioning.
+They also heat up your kitchen for less than a gas range, which could save additional energy by requiring you to use less air-conditioning.

 One caveat is that induction burners will only work with stainless steel or cast iron cookware, and not copper or aluminum.
 Also, induction ranges are still pretty expensive, although the prices are declining steadily as they become more widely available.